 As you listen to people talk about their successes and their failures, you start to realize two things:

-The second thing you will realize is failure is a part of success.
-Think of success and failure as two-halves of the same coin.
+The second thing you will realize is that failure is a part of success.
 You will be hard-pressed to find someone who has experienced success without experiencing opposition.

-The key take-away from these two realizations is the fact what we call “failure”, the successful speak of as their “moment of clarity”.
-If you want to overcome your resistance to change, you must see failure the same way.
+The key take-away from these two realizations is the fact that what we call “failure,” the successful speak of as their “moment of clarity.”.
+If you want to overcome the sources of resistance to change, you must see failure the same way.
 Failure is not something to avoid, nor is it always a sign that something is impossible.
 Failure is simply an opportunity for improvement.

 We already touched on the uncertainty surrounding changing your life for the better and people’s fear of the unknown.
 Now you are going to discover the antidote to any apprehension surrounding uncertainty.
-If you want ensure you are not paralyzed by uncertainty, you need to build certainty (simple, right?).

-Your natural question is, “how do I build certainty”?
-The truth is when it comes to change you can never remove all uncertainty.
+Your natural question is, “How do I build certainty”?
+When it comes to change, you can never remove all uncertainty.
 However, you can remove most of it if you prepare ahead of time.

-Consider if you are nervous about buying your first home, what can you do to ease the tension?
+Consider being nervous about buying your first home.
+What can you do to ease the tension?

 If your resistance is based on whether you can afford the mortgage, then sitting down and creating a budget is a great way to ease your concern.

 There could also be apprehension because you have never purchased a home before.
-If that is the case, you will benefit from researching the process to buy your first home.
-You could also be worried that you will end up paying too much for the home.
-In this situation, there are several resources you can utilize to pinpoint the value of almost any home in any neighborhood.
+If that is the case, you will benefit from researching the process and speaking to others who have done it.

 As you spend time planning and understanding the change you want to make in your life, you will slowly remove the uncertainty.
 As you discover more, you will be more confident in your ability to navigate the rough terrain of changing your life.

 In addition to improving your perception of the process, you want to improve your perception of yourself if you want to overcome your resistance to change.

 When you face a new situation, you will wonder if you have what it takes to successfully change your life.
 To quickly overcome this obstacle and maintain a positive perception of yourself, you need to keep a success journal.